merve-utangac/Psychopathy_Empathy_ER/README.md

 The script "Combine_Tidy" combines various versions of each scale by tidying according to the study's criteria.
 It demonstrates the process through which "final_data" is obtained after these procedures.

-Description of variables in the "final_data":
+Description of the variables in the "final_data":

 ID: Numeric value assigned to each participant
 Gender: Numeric value indicating participants’ gender.
 0 == male; 1 == female